 Individuals who are the victim of, or witness to a crime and do not want to pursue action with local law enforcement agencies, may still want to consider making a confidential report through the school's internal procedures.
-To report that you are a victim of a crime, or information of a crime contact the acting Title IX Representative(s) at 323.466.6663, or via email at studentaffairs@gnomon.edu.
-Alternatively, a report may be submitted anonymously by utilizing the Anonymous Discrimination, Harassment, Retaliation Report form found on Gnomon's website under Disclosures & Policies.
-Only the acting Title IX Representative(s) receives anonymous reports.
+To report that you are a victim of a crime, or information of a crime contact the Title IX Coordinator at 323.466.6663, or via email at studentaffairs@gnomon.edu.
+Alternatively, a report may be submitted anonymously by utilizing the Anonymous Discrimination, Harassment, Retaliation Report form found on Gnomon's website under Policies & Disclosures.
+Only the Title IX Coordinator or acting Title IX Representative(s) receives anonymous reports.
 Upon receipt and review of a report, appropriate steps are determined to address safety or other concerns, compliant with any federal and state obligations, including individual internal remedies and external investigation by proper authorities.
 Anonymously reported crimes meeting the definition of a Clery Act crime are included in the ASR's crime statistics.